nhanb106/rhino.github.io/index.md

 ### Snatch-a-cat Page

 This is the page that where users can go to choose a cat to adopt.
-For this page the admin can add new cats that are up for adoption.
+For this page, the admin can add new cats that are up for adoption as well as approve requests.
 ![](Images/adminadoption.png)